 Now is the best time to visit the Philippines, before overdevelopment ruins every good part of it.
-This has already happened to Boracay, one of the most popular islands, which has been closed down to tourists for at least 6 months in order to rehabilitate it.
+This has already happened to Boracay, one of the most popular islands, which has been closed down to tourists for at least 6 months to rehabilitate it.
 Unless this means a change in overall government policy, other islands are likely to soon follow the same fate.
 Still, the value you and your family can get from visiting the country is insurmountable, as long as you plan it well enough.
 Read below to find the key points to be aware of while planning your trip to the Philippines.

 Choosing the most family-friendly islands

 The hardest part of planning this trip would be to choose exactly where you should go to.
 There are more than 7000 islands and so many of them are simply amazing.
-That said, you have to read carefully and sift through the endless amount of hype, so you’ll have a chance of finding the islands which are right for you and your loved ones.
-Many locations, albeit stunning, don’t have steady electricity or running water, and are therefore far from ideal for a family-type vacation.
+That said, you have to read carefully and sift through the endless amount of hype, so you’ll have a chance of finding the islands that are right for you and your loved ones.
+Many locations, albeit stunning, don’t have steady electricity or running water and are therefore far from ideal for a family-type vacation.

 Generally speaking, Luzon is mostly about culture with Manila being the focal point from which you take various tours in and outside the city.
 If you are up for a bit of a rough trip, take the bus to Banaue and see the rice terraces as well.
-Visayas is more of a laidback island area, with many well-developed islands that are perfect for families such as Cebu and Bohol.
+The Visayas is more of a laidback island area, with many well-developed islands that are perfect for families such as Cebu and Bohol.
 Lastly, Palawan is the best place to capture that lost paradise vibe, as it is the quintessential tropical beach location.

-What to expect from resorts?
+What to expect from resorts in the Philippines?

-Stay safe and have fun
+Stay safe and have fun on your Family Vacation in the Philippines

 When going on tours make sure you always follow the guide’s instructions.
-Safety awareness isn’t the best in this country, so it’s better if you use your own judgement when deciding which attractions are suitable for all family members.
+Safety awareness isn’t the best in this country, so it’s better if you use your judgment when deciding which attractions are suitable for all family members.
 Whatever you do, try and avoid booking tours with the local vendors as much as possible.
 Booking with a foreign tour operator or directly through your hotel might be more expensive but the difference in quality is overwhelming.
 It’s not worth it to risk your family for such a small amount of money.

 2 Comments